The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Day 4: Make sleep a priority

 Too often, sleep takes a back seat to everything else in life that we need to do.
 And sometimes, worrying about those to-dos keeps us up at night.
 Whatever is to blame, lost sleep takes a toll on the immune system.
-Too little sleep increases the production of inflammatory substances that can make you more likely to get sick with illnesses such as the flu.6
+Too little sleep can increase your risk of infection and of developing conditions like heart disease.6

 For today’s immune-boosting challenge, focus on putting sleep first.
 Ditch the late-night emails and chores, Dr. Landsman advises.
 Turn off electronic devices such as your TV and smartphone at least an hour before bedtime.
 (The light from screens can keep you up.)
 And go to bed at a reasonable hour — a time that lets you get between seven and nine hours of sleep.